Directed by Joe Johnston |

 Despite their leftwing titles, both books are approximately objective, though selective, in teasing out the threads of a long-running story.
 What that story means depends on who you are.

+"We're not conquerors."
 The men in Washington are not impressed with the shield.
+They want The Captain to sponsor The Ameri-Gun. |

 Two scenes in the movie resonated with me.
 When Colonel Philips tossed out the dummy grenade, Steve Rogers threw himself on it.
 “Well, that’s what I’d do,” I said.
 “You would??”
 Laurel asked.
 It is not the sentiment of a Randian egoist.
 “Hand grenade comes into the foxhole, everyone’s dead anyway.
 You might as well do what you can to save the others.”
 It is not a rational decision but a heartfelt response.
 The other scene was the flag pole climb.
 I would not see the outside-of-the-box answer right away.
 I would have to sleep on it – which is why I am not a field commander or even a department manager-but it would be clear to me eventually that there is a better solution.

-The Captain was always man of his time
+The Captain was always man of his time. |

 Today, everything is complicated.